hashmap-kz/relimpact/README.md

 ---

+## Features

-- **API Diff** - track public API changes (structs, interfaces, functions, constants, variables) to catch breaking changes before they reach your users
+- **API Diff** – Track breaking public API changes (structs, interfaces, functions, constants, variables) to prevent surprises for your users.
-- **Docs Diff** - section-aware, heading-aware, word count diff for Markdown docs to highlight meaningful content changes, not noisy line diffs
+- **Docs Diff** – Section-aware, heading-aware Markdown diff to highlight meaningful content changes, not noisy line diffs.
-- **Other Files Diff** - group changes by extension (.sh, .sql, .json, etc.) to catch important migrations, scripts, and auxiliary file updates
+- **Other Files Diff** – Group file changes by extension (.sh, .sql, .json, etc.) to surface important migrations, scripts, and auxiliary file updates.
-- **Perfect for Release PR reviews** - helps reviewers see the real impact of each change at a glance
+- **Designed for Release PR reviews** – Helps reviewers quickly see the real impact of changes at a glance.
-- **Human-friendly Release Reports in Markdown** - designed to be copy-pasted into GitHub Releases, Slack, or changelogs
+- **Human-friendly Markdown Reports** – Ready to paste into GitHub Releases, Slack, or changelogs.
-- **Works great in GitHub Actions, GitLab CI, and locally** - easily integrates into your CI pipelines or local release process
+- **Works in GitHub Actions, GitLab CI, or locally** – Integrates easily into your CI pipelines or local release process.
-- **Zero server required** - pure CLI tool - no services to deploy or manage, works entirely from your Git repo and your terminal
+- **No server required** – Pure CLI tool.
+No services to deploy or manage - works entirely from your Git repo and terminal.

 ---